kaiyuanh2/physicalmapapp/readme.md

 ## Step 2: Install and Configure GeoServer on AWS Instance
 1. Install GeoServer on AWS instance following this [tutorial](https://docs.geoserver.org/latest/en/user/installation/linux.html) for Linux
-2. Change the password of GeoServer immediately (for security concerns): Go to GeoServer Web Portal, click "Users, Groups, Roles", then click "Users/Groups" tab, click "admin" user and change the password in the user page
+2. Change the password of GeoServer immediately (for security reasons): Go to GeoServer Web Portal, click "Users, Groups, Roles", then click "Users/Groups" tab, click "admin" user and change the password in the user page
 3. Follow 3-8 in Step 2 of "Running Locally"

 ## Step 3: Sync Code Files from GitHub